Hadronic molecular states with the quark contents $bc\bar{s}\bar{q}$, $b\bar{c}s\bar{q}$, and $b\bar{c}\bar{s}q$: Numerical Results

 with $\omega_1 = \sqrt{m_1^2+\vec{q}^{\,2}}$ and $\omega_2 = \sqrt{m_2^2+\vec{q}^{\,2}}$.
 In this work we take two values for the cut-off momentum, $q_\textrm{max} = 400$~MeV and $q_\textrm{max} = 600$~MeV, meanwhile the similar cut-off momentum $q_{\textrm{max}}$ is used to study the meson-meson interaction with heavy flavors in Refs.~\cite{Feijoo:2021ppq,Sakai:2017avl,Dai:2022ulk}.

-Eq.~(\ref{eq-cutoff-G}) holds on the physical sheet, {\it i.e.}, the first Riemann sheet.
+Equation.~(\ref{eq-cutoff-G}) holds on the physical sheet, {\it i.e.}, the first Riemann sheet.
 Sometimes we also need to search for poles on the second Riemann sheet.
 In the latter case we define $G_{ii}^{II}(s)$ as

 with $k(s) = \sqrt{ (s-(m_1+m_2)^2)(s-(m_1-m_2)^2) } / (2\sqrt s) $ for Im$(k)>0$.

 In order to express the coupling strength of the pole to different channels, we introduce the coupling $g_i$ and define it in the vicinity of the pole as